 - Grill 10-15 minutes over medium-high coals, turning frequently, until done.

-This marinade, like most of the ones I use, is very versatile so you don’t have to limit yourself to chicken!
-I’ve served it using lamb, sirloin cut into chunks, and even shrimp.
-Oh, and feel free to swap out half of the paprika for smoked paprika.
+This marinade is very versatile so you don’t have to limit yourself to chicken!
+It’s delicious with lamb, sirloin cut into chunks, and even shrimp.
+Feel free to swap out half of the paprika for smoked paprika, too.
 Wow, is THAT good!